tardate/LittleArduinoProjects/Electronics101/DarlingtonTouchSwitch/README.md

 ## Notes

-A Darlington pair refers to a couple of bipolar transistors connected so that the amplified emmitter signal of one is used to drive the second.
+A Darlington pair refers to a couple of bipolar transistors connected so that the amplified emitter signal of one is used to drive the second.
 This results a multiplication of the gain, so the circuit is hyper-sensitive to any input signal.

 An ideal applications is a touch switch - the classic demonstration case.